ts1/uctoth/README.md

 ### Bootstrapping

-This section describes how to train your own `scores.json`.
+This section describes how to train your own `scores.json` from scratch.

 First off, generate 1,000 randomly played games.